MonsieurTib/gossip-glomers-challenges/README.md

 [challenge link](https://fly.io/dist-sys/3c/)

-## challenge 3d - brodcast part IV - Efficient Broadcast
+## challenge 3d - Brodcast part IV - Efficient Broadcast
  Now, this is more challenging!
 We have to respect some constraints :

 - Messages-per-operation is below 30